LiamKaist/RealTimeProject/TasksV3/README.md

 ### Objective :

 Close the camera upon receiving a message from the Monitor and stop the image sending, make sure to notify monitor.
+[This task needs to be changed as it does not fully answer the requirements]

 ### Explanations/Reasoning :